-Phobia-Reversal Therapy does not merely teach people to "get used to it"; it teaches people to seek out the once noxious stimulus and see it in a new way, as a plaything, and sessions are full of laughter.
-The treatment, which is customized to each student, teaches a game which rebuilds your normal experience of primal emotions.
+OSCAR Therapy does not merely teach people to "get used to it"; it teaches people to seek out the once noxious stimulus and see it in a new way, as play, and sessions are full of laughter.
+The treatment, which is customized to each student, teaches a game which rebuilds their normal experience of primal emotions.
 Sessions are all private, not in groups, and scheduling is flexible all year long.

-After just 4 sessions, Terry was playing games fully submerged, was swimming the side stroke, and controls her buoyancy with her lungs alone, even though on session one, "I couldn't get past the third step on the stairs."
+After just 4 sessions of OSCAR Therapy in the pool's shallow end, Terry was playing games fully submerged, was swimming the side stroke, and controls her buoyancy with her lungs alone, even though on session one, "I couldn't get past the third step on the stairs."
 Terry has been able to advance quickly as is now taking standard adult swimming lessons at Nutmeg.

 Casey Sugarman, Phobia Specialist

 Sugarman has been reversing phobias in animals and in people for 18 years.

 For help with behavioral triggers or behavior-centered rehabilitation and instruction, call Nutmeg Aquatics (860) 691-4681